indradhanush/indradhanush.github.io/_posts/blog/2017-04-06-i-forget-things-easily.md

 day life, I now realize that I forget the important things as well which I shouldn't be missing out on easily.

-To give you a sense of what I'm mean, here are some points that I can recall (no pun intended):
+To give you a sense of what I mean, here are some points that I can recall (no pun intended):

 * I forget things I've worked on in the last week